angular/angular/packages/core/src/render3/HOST.md

   /**
    * A change detection triggered at parent component view will not cross this boundary.
    *
-   * The component is effectively cut of from the parent change detection events.
+   * The component is effectively cut off from the parent change detection events.
    * Change detection can still occur if called explicitly using `detectChanges` or `markDirty`.
    */
   Disabled = 0,